By Lizette Nsilu, 12th grade

 Domestic violence is something nearly 1 in 2 Black women experience in their lifetime.
 It is a topic that doesn’t get the attention it deserves.
 Here are some things a high school senior would like to address about it.

-Being in LA, we’ve all seen a case of someone dealing with domestic violence, whether it was on social media, the news, or even people in our communities.
+Being in Los Angeles, we’ve all seen a case of someone dealing with domestic violence, whether it was on social media, the news, or even people in our communities.
 Lately, it seems as if it’s become normalized in the media and not a cause for concern, when really it’s the opposite.

 So, what is domestic violence?
 Domestic violence can include violent and aggressive acts between partners or spouses.
 Domestic violence can be mental abuse, emotional abuse, physical abuse, and any combination of the three.
 According to the Institute of Women’s Policy Research’s “Status of Black Women in the United States” report, more than 40% of black women experience domestic violence in their lifetime.
 By contrast, 31.5% of non-Black women experience domestic abuse.
 Black women are 10% more likely to be victims of domestic violence than any other race, and four out of ten Black women will experience domestic violence in their lifetime.